mariwank/PRPP-SMART/README.md

 - [v1.0.0](../../releases/tag/v1.0.0): Release accompanying initial submission to _Statistical Methods in Medical Research_.

 ## File Descriptions
-- [sampleSize.R](sampleSize.R): Contains function to compute sample size for a SMART with a longitudinal outcome in which the primary aim is to compare two embedded DTRs.
-- [generateSMART.R](generateSMART.R): Main function used to generate data from a SMART.
+- [DataGeneration.R](DataGeneration.R): Main function used to generate data from a two-stage PRPP-SMART with a binary outcome.
 - [resultFunctions.R](resultFunctions.R): Helper functions for compiling results and tables

 ## Folder Descriptions